 Press Preview / Launch Date: Thursday 30th November, 6-9pm

 Opening Times: 1st & 2nd December – 11am-8pm, 3rd December – 11am-6pm

 We hope that you can join our artists over the weekend and enjoy what the show has on offer.
 You can find out more about the Fair as well as grab your tickets by taking a look at this…

 Course Leader – Ann Norfield

-This course is suitable for beginners or those with some experience who want a refresher in intaglio printmaking techniques, however participants do not need any specific experience of printmaking.
-Upon completion of this course you will have produced at least 2 plates with a range of gestural, textural and tonal mark making techniques.
+Upon completion of this course you will have produced at least 2 plates with a range of gestural, textural and tonal mark making and techniques.
 You will have printed these plates in monotone and colour, and learnt how to register multiple plates on one image.
-As well as this you will also have enough practice in all of the techniques to be able to continue to experiment further on your own in Open Access… To find out more and book your place take a look at this!

 Course Leader – Wuon-Gean Ho

-Carving tools and hand printing disc (baren) are supplied so you can take these home to continue printing at home after the course.
+Carving tools are supplied so you can take these home to continue printing at home after the course.

 If this sounds like your kind of thing, then there are still a couple of places left, continue reading and book your place here.